Before I grew up, I was an anarchist and wanted to be an anarchist when I grew up.

 That’s just the way it is.
 Anarchism is a pipe dream that ignores the human condition.

 At the moment, Seattle Mayor Jenny Durkan and President Trump are playing good cop/bad cop with this group of radicals.
 The Mayor is saying the Zone/Protest is as dangerous as a block party (which it probably is) and the President is threatening them with Military action.
 It’s very possible Trump is only using his bark to force the anarchists to capitulate.
 Whatever the case may be, every side wants to minimize the loss of life while using the least amount of resources necessary.

 I mean, not a single shot has been fired and they already surrendered half of their occupied territory!
 They’re calling themselves an Organized Protest now.
 Whatever happened to Autonomous Zone????
 Not so edgy anymore, eh?

 Our society doesn’t have to be 100% equal in terms of political/economic power among the populace.
 In fact, it can’t be 100% equal: most people are simply apathetic and are concerned with themselves only.

 We don’t have to be as strong as the leaders near our home or the ones in our Nation’s capital.
 In fact, it’s likely we can’t be as strong or influential as they are.
 Our deeply-rooted personalities would prevent us from becoming an authority.
 Some of us just aren’t meant to be in power or gain authority.

 And that’s okay.

 Thanks for reading.
-If you liked this, be sure to hit “Like” and subscribe to this blog for updates! 🙂
+If you liked this, be sure to hit “Like” and Follow this Blog for updates! 🙂